okonomichiyaki/supercat/010-F02-founder.md

 	- Free city on a planet without a Free city
 	- Free starport on any planet
 - No: Can bot Move to get new claims on planets not controlled by the Empire?

+✦ Does bot have more unbuilt ships than unbuilt Imperial ships?

+- Can bot build ships?

 ✦ Are there any Free cities controlled by the Empire?